The Rise of a Nomadic Warlord

 The Force of Fear

 Attila understood that reputation is a force multiplier.
 The cities that surrendered without a fight saved him months of siege work.
-In any competitive environment, building a reputation for being ruthless, decisive, and unstoppable can cause opponents to surrender before the engagement even begins.
+In any competitive environment, building a reputation for being decisive, ruthless, and unstoppable can cause opponents to surrender before the engagement even begins.

 Logistics as a Weapon